reallygooday/BertelsmannScholarship/README.md

 ### *ERRATA*

 *This Journal barely touches on complexity of the Scholarship.
-I have taken every care to ensure the accuracy of the content, mistakes do happen.
+I have taken every care to ensure the accuracy of the content, but mistakes do happen.
 If you find a mistake, please let me know.*
 __________

 ***November 18, Monday 2019***